Improved filters, search, and sort on Members directory

 Name* | Campus* | Role* | Title | Academic Interests | Last active*

 #1 Updated by Matt Gold almost 11 years ago

 Sounds cool.
 It would be neat if one could add and subtract individual filters.
 So, for instance, if I've searched first for a college and then for a department and then for an interest, I might see, above the tabular data, something that looks like this:

 College [x] > Department [x] > Interest [x]

 And then clicking X would remove that filter from the search.

 Not a huge necessity, but maybe something to consider.

-#2 Updated by Boone Gorges over 7 years ago
+#2 Updated by Boone Gorges about 10 years ago

 I've built a plugin that manages the filters, etc, but I need some help with UI.
 Can I ask one of our UX gurus to make some suggestions about how to make the filter mechanism a natural part of the page?
 See attached screenshot.